af-adam/phpfog-docs/customize/_posts/2012-01-01-custom-domain-names.markdown

 	184.72.222.30
 	107.22.161.126

-Important: make sure to use all three IP addresses for maximum reliability!
+Note: make sure to use all three IP addresses for maximum reliability!